jundalisay/sp/content/en/research/descartes/philosophy/part-2/article-04.md

 ---

+{{< n n="We replace 'extension' with aetherspace" >}}

-## 4. The nature of matter or body is in it having metaphysical space [extendsion] as length, width and depth alone.
+## 4. The nature of matter or body is in it having aetherspace [extension] as length, width and height alone.

-{{< n n="Descartes reiterates that the nature of matter is it occupying metaphysical space.
-From now, we will replace 'extension' with 'metaphysical space' to distinguish it from 'space' as physical space.
-Update April 2025: We change metaphysical space into aetherspace since the latter matches the DESI BAO findings" >}}
+{{< n n="Descartes reiterates that the nature of matter is it occupying aetherspace which is in between the aether and physical space.
+From now, we will replace 'extension' with 'aetherspace' to distinguish it from 'space' as physical space.
+Update April 2025: We changed metaphysical space into aetherspace since the latter matches the DESI BAO findings" >}}

 The nature of matter or body in general does not consist in anything sensory.